victorheringer/planning-poker-deck/README.md

 Including two lights a one dark theme inspired by awesome [dracula-theme](https://github.com/dracula/dracula-theme) color palette.

-Less than 100kb gzipped and around 300kb unpacked!

 ### 🆓 No adds

 Really, this app will never ever have ads.